philipptempel/academic-kickstart/content/publication/tempel-2015-e/index.md

   - simtech-pn37
 publishDate: '2020-09-24T13:46:55.535072Z'
 publication_types:
   - 2
+abstract: >
-abstract: This paper covers the kinematics and dynamics modelling ofthe mechatronic model for a 6 DOF cable-driven parallel robot and derives a real-time capable simulation model for such robots.
-The governing equations of motion for the mobile platform are derived using Newton-Euler formalism, furthermore, the pulley kinematics ofthe winches and a linear spring-damper-based cable model.Once the equations of motion are derived, closed-form force distribution is implemented and simulation results of the real-time capable model for the cable-driven parallel robot IPAnema3 are
+  This paper covers the kinematics and dynamics modelling of the mechatronic model for a 6 DOF cable-driven parallel robot and derives a real-time capable simulation model for such robots.
+The governing equations of motion for the mobile platform are derived using Newton-Euler formalism, furthermore, the pulley kinematics of the winches and a linear spring-damper-based cable model.Once the equations of motion are derived, closed-form force distribution is implemented and simulation results of the real-time capable model for the cable-driven parallel robot IPAnema3 are